warmerdam at pobox.com

 Skip this section if you’ve followed the Vagrant Usage steps.

-msautotest is available from GitHub, and exists inside the main MapServer repository, in /mapserver/msautotest/.
-On Unix it could be fetched something like:
+msautotest is available from GitHub, and exists inside the main MapServer repository, in /MapServer/msautotest/.
+It can be fetched with something like:

-You will notice that a msautotest subdirectory exits after your checkout.
+You will notice that an msautotest subdirectory (inside MapServer) exists after your checkout.

-It is possible that some features tested through msautotest may not be released as part of MapServer yet, so be sure to test against today’s master from MapServer’s git.
+It is possible that some features tested through msautotest may not be released as part of MapServer yet, so be sure to test against today’s main from MapServer’s git.

 If you’re using Vagrant as described in Vagrant Usage everything is installed and configured as needed and you may skip the next three paragraphs.

-The autotest requires python version 2 (but not python MapScript), so if you don’t have python on your system - get and install it.
-More information on python is available at http://www.python.org.
+msautotest can be run with either Python 2 or Python 3 (but does not require Python MapScript), so if you don’t have Python on your system, get and install it.
+More information on Python is available at https://www.python.org.
 Most Linux system have some version already installed.

-The autotest also requires that the executables built with MapServer, notably shp2img, legend, mapserv and scalebar, are available in the path.
-I generally accomplish this by adding the MapServer build directory to my path.
+msautotest also requires that the executables built with MapServer, notably map2img, legend, mapserv and scalebar, are available in the path.
+This can be accomplished by adding the MapServer build directory to my path.

 % setenv PATH $HOME/mapserver:$PATH

-Verify that you can run stuff by typing “shp2img -v” in the msautotest directory:
+Verify that you can run stuff by typing “map2img -v” in the msautotest directory:

-% shp2img -v MapServer version 7.6.0-dev OUTPUT=PNG OUTPUT=JPEG OUTPUT=KML SUPPORTS=PROJ SUPPORTS=AGG SUPPORTS=FREETYPE SUPPORTS=CAIRO SUPPORTS=SVG_SYMBOLS SUPPORTS=SVGCAIRO SUPPORTS=ICONV SUPPORTS=FRIBIDI SUPPORTS=WMS_SERVER SUPPORTS=WMS_CLIENT SUPPORTS=WFS_SERVER SUPPORTS=WFS_CLIENT SUPPORTS=WCS_SERVER SUPPORTS=SOS_SERVER SUPPORTS=FASTCGI SUPPORTS=THREADS SUPPORTS=GEOS SUPPORTS=POINT_Z_M SUPPORTS=PBF INPUT=JPEG INPUT=POSTGIS INPUT=OGR INPUT=GDAL INPUT=SHAPEFILE
+% map2img -v MapServer version 7.6.0-dev OUTPUT=PNG OUTPUT=JPEG OUTPUT=KML SUPPORTS=PROJ SUPPORTS=AGG SUPPORTS=FREETYPE SUPPORTS=CAIRO SUPPORTS=SVG_SYMBOLS SUPPORTS=SVGCAIRO SUPPORTS=ICONV SUPPORTS=FRIBIDI SUPPORTS=WMS_SERVER SUPPORTS=WMS_CLIENT SUPPORTS=WFS_SERVER SUPPORTS=WFS_CLIENT SUPPORTS=WCS_SERVER SUPPORTS=SOS_SERVER SUPPORTS=FASTCGI SUPPORTS=THREADS SUPPORTS=GEOS SUPPORTS=POINT_Z_M SUPPORTS=PBF INPUT=JPEG INPUT=POSTGIS INPUT=OGR INPUT=GDAL INPUT=SHAPEFILE

 Starting with MapServer 7.6, you also need to install the pytest framework to run the test.
 This can be done, from the msautotest subdirectory, with